wigging/pythonic/content/python/makefiles.md

-check   ruff linter and formatter checks clean   delete cache directories test    run unit tests with pytest
+check   ruff linter and formatter checks clean   delete cache directories test    run unit tests with pytest all     run check, test, and clean rules
 ```

 See the [GNU Make website](https://www.gnu.org/software/make/) for more information about Makefiles and the Make tool.
+Some Python projects that use a Makefile are [FastUI](https://github.com/pydantic/FastUI) and [LEAP](https://github.com/AureumChaos/LEAP).